LIST: SoCal Events Canceled Or Postponed Over Coronavirus Concerns

 Canceled or Postponed Events 2020:

+March 11: The Paley Center announces that it will postpone its signature PaleyFest LA event, which was scheduled to begin March 13.
+The Paley Center said it was exploring options to reschedule the festival and that all ticket purchases would be honored for the new days.

+March 11: The Wallis Annenberg Center for the Performing Arts announces all productions, presentations, public gatherings and educational programs through March 31 have been canceled or postponed — including “Romantics Anonymous”, “Emil and the Detectives” and Johnny Gandelsman’s Complete Bach Cello Suites concert on violin.
+New dates were not immediately announced.

-March 10: Technology website Ars Technica reports the Entertainment Software Association (ESA) will soon announce the cancellation of the annual Electronic Entertainment Expo (E3) — scheduled for June at the Los Angeles Convention Center.
+March 11: Organizers cancel the annual Electronic Entertainment Expo (E3) — scheduled for June at the Los Angeles Convention Center.
 In 2017, the largest tech expo in the world brought more than 68,000 people to the city and generated more than $75 million, according to the Los Angeles Business Journal.

 March 10: Goldenvoice announces the postponement of Coachella and Stagecoach until October 2020.
 The festival was originally scheduled to be held on the weekends of April 10 and April 16.
 It will now take place on the weekends of Oct.
 9 and Oct.
 16. The Stagecoach country music festival was moved to the weekend of Oct.
 23.